scgbern/scgpico/content/wiki/howtos/howtoorganizeacourseonlineexam/index.md

 ### Exam structure checklist

 -  Divide the exam into multiple appropriate sessions.
-Each session should have different sub-sessions such as âClarification of questionsâ,â Answering the questionsâ, âSubmitting the answersâ, and âVerifying received submissionsâ.
+Each session should have different sub-sessions such as “Clarification of questions”,” Answering the questions”, “Submitting the answers”, and “Verifying received submissions”.
 The Exam questions (pdf) will be sent to students via Zoom chat.
 -  Due to a limited number of people views in a gallery view of a zoom call, you might have to organize multiple zoom calls (call groups).
 -  Assign students to the call groups and get an email account from Peppo for each call group so that you have all answers in the specific mailbox.
 -  Add all assistants in the mailbox to facilitate the parallelization of the submission's verification.